Best Price Guarantee

 Many hold New Zealand is the sailing capital of the world, and the dominance of Kiwi sailors in the America's Cup and other prominent international racing events supports that.
 Sailing and boating is deeply engrained in New Zealand culture, and this island nation spends a lot of time on the water.

 New Zealand is also blessed with some of the most stunning landscape and beautiful scenery in the world, with a variety of terrain from rolling hills, volcanos, mountains, to fjords.
 The waters are full of marine life; seeing whales, dolphins, penguins, seals, seal lions, albatross, and a variety of seabirds is common.
-It's a spectacular place to take a sailing adventure, or any vacation.
+It's a spectacular place to take a sailing adventure, or any holiday.

 The Māori name for New Zealand is Aotearoa, or "the land of the long white cloud."
 The first sight of the cloud-shrouded highlands impressed Māori explorers a thousand years ago when they first settled Aotearoa.
 Europeans didn't find New Zealand until Dutch explorer Abel Tasman came across it in 1642.
 Despite clashes with the Māori, the British established a colony which formalised British rule with the Treaty of Waitangi in 1840 and ended the conflicts.